 - Come to class having completed all the assigned readings, cases and other assignments.
-A strategy to divide and conquer work within teams is inappropriate.
+Do not adopt a strategy to divide and conquer the work within teams, because it minimizes individual learning.
 All students should contribute to the work of the team and are expected to be able to explain and apply the nature of the analysis and outcome.

 - Bring all the necessary class materials with you to class including cases, readings and an extra copy of your assignment (if one is due).

 - Cold calls are fair game, though it is better if you initiate the discussion.

 - Finance 894 – Private Equity Buyouts Lab.

 - Fuqua Client Consulting Practicum (FCCP) (EL)